camunda/camunda-docs/docs/components/modeler/reference/modeling-guidance/rules/message-reference.md

 description: Reference for the `message-reference` rule.
 ---

-Take a closer look at [`message-reference`](https://github.com/camunda/bpmnlint-plugin-camunda-compat/blob/main/rules/camunda-cloud/message-reference.js).

 A message event or receive task must reference a message defined in the process.
 To fix this problem, open the **Message** group in the properties panel and select or create a message.
-The referenced message must have a defined correlation key (see [message subscriptions](/docs/components/concepts/messages/#message-subscriptions)).
+The referenced message must have a defined correlation key (see [message subscriptions](../../../../../concepts/messages/#message-subscriptions)).

 ## No message selected